Closedness and invertibility for the sum of two closed operators: Introduction

-In the current paper we give an answer to the problems of the closedness and invertibility of the sum of two operators simultaneously (Theorem \ref{t2}) by generalizing the Kalton-Weis theorem in two aspects.
-Firstly, we extend it to the case of possibly non-commuting operators under certain decay assumptions to the commutator of the two resolvents with respect to the spectral parameters.
-This condition (Condition \ref{c3}) that breaks down into three parts of equivalent strength, ensures that the resolvent commutator decays faster than the composition of the resolvents themselves.
-Secondly, instead of asking for one of the summands to be $R$-sectorial we introduce a weaker boundedness condition, namely the $ON$-sectoriality, that is a boundedness property for the resolvent based on Bochner-norm estimates over an arbitrary measure space (Definition \ref{don}).
+In the present paper we give an answer to the problems of closedness and invertibility of the sum of two operators simultaneously (Theorem \ref{t2}).
+We extend the Kalton-Weis theorem to the case of possibly non-commuting operators under certain decay condition on the commutator of the two resolvents with respect to the spectral parameters (Condition \ref{c3}).
+Moreover, we find one more commutation condition that is stronger than the above one but it does not imply the Da Prato-Grisvard condition or the Labbas-Terreni condition (see Remark \ref{rcomp}).
+In addition, instead of asking for one of the summands to be $R$-sectorial we introduce a weaker boundedness condition, which is a boundedness property for the resolvent based on Bochner-norm estimates over an arbitrary measure space (Definition \ref{don}).

-We approach the problem by applying first the Da Prato-Grisvard formula to certain complex powers, or respectively by applying certain complex powers to the formula, and then by {\em perturbing} the result in order to construct some unbounded approximations for the left and the right inverse of the sum by using only the commutation condition.
-Then, we employ the extra assumptions of the boundedness of the $H^\infty$-calculus and the $ON$-boundedness to our operators and make the above approximations to serve as the full inverse of the sum.
-For the final estimates we use dyadic decomposition of our integral formulas together with the essential unconditionality result of Kalton and Weis \cite[Lemma 4.1]{KW1}.

-As an application of our main theorem, we recover a standard result on the existence, uniqueness and maximal $L^{p}$-regularity of solution for the abstract non-autonomous linear parabolic problem in UMD spaces (Theorem \ref{tf}).
-We regard the problem as an inverse of the sum question and the non-automomous term as a parametric family of $R$-sectorial operators with the parameter over a compact topological space.
-Further, by regarding the time derivative as a second summand, our previous theory will provide us a set of local sectorial approximation of the full sum.
-Then, an old method for the construction of the full resolvent of such a family by using only the sectoriality of each local approximation combined with standard perturbation results will give us the full inverse.
+As an application of our main theorem, we recover a well-known result on the existence, uniqueness and maximal $L^{p}$-regularity for solutions of the abstract linear non-autonomous parabolic problem in UMD spaces (Theorem \ref{tf}).
+We treat the problem by constructing the inverse of the sum of the time derivative and the non-automomous term.
+The benefit of our approach is that the above inverse is explicitly expressed by using Neumann series in terms of the pointwise freezings of the non-autonomous operator.
+As a consequence, the mapping properties of the inverse can be easily controlled in terms of the data in our construction.
+Therefore, maximal $L^p$-regularity space estimates for the solutions can be obtained, which are useful e.g. for showing existence of long time solutions for quasilinear parabolic problems (see e.g. \cite[Theorem 4.6]{RS}).